 Many students will return to biking and walking for transportation when they start college.
 One form of active transportation that may be new to students, though, is using the local public transportation system to get around.
 For students and non-students alike, using a city bus or train for the first time can be an intimidating hurdle.
-Our communications staffer Susan Wilcox, who rides both a bike and a bus for transportation, wrote a guide a few years ago for people who are new to riding buses.
-This article is an updated version of that guide.
+We updated this guide to public transportation fairly regularly, but sometimes things change fast–always check with your local transit system to be sure the information you have is accurate.

 When you start using a new-to-you transit system, planning is a must.
 Check out your local transit system’s website for routes, maps, and schedules–many systems also have built-in trip planners on their websites.
 It’s often a good idea to have a Plan B just in case things go wrong with your first plan.
 Make sure to find out how much your fare will be while you’re checking the schedule!

 Most transit systems in the U.S. have shared their data with Google.
 (Edit: Transit app is an excellent resource that covers most transit systems in the US and Canada, plus several other countries.
 Whether you’re riding a bus for school or traveling to a new city for fun, it’s well worth the download.)
 If that is the case in your area, go to maps.google.com, put in your starting point and destination, and choose the transit button (see the picture at the right).
 Google will give you a few options to get where you’re going, based on local transit data.
 You should also check with your local transit system to see if they have an in-house app with a trip planner.

 For students, you often will get free or discounted transit rates with your student ID.
 Check with your college or university’s transportation department to find out if your ID is your pass or if you need to get a different one, what services your ID covers, and so on.

 Once you arrive at the stop, be sure to look for the bus number above the front windshield before you board– nothing ruins a transit trip faster than getting on the wrong bus.